 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

-In terms of the provisions of Section 197(12) of the Companies Act 2013 (Act) readwith Rules 5 (2) and 5(3) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 a statement showing the names and other particulars of theemployees drawing remuneration in excess ofthe limits set out in the said rules and thedisclosures pertaining to remuneration and other details as required under Section 197(12)of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are given in Annexure F forming part of thisReport.
+In terms of the provisions of Section 197(12) of the Companies Act 2013 (Act) readwith Rule 5 (2) and 5(3) of the Companies Act 2013 (Appointment and Remuneration ofManagerial Personnel) Rules 2014 there is no employee drawing remuneration in excess ofthe limits set out in the said Rules and other details as required under Section 197(12)of the Act read with Rule 5(1) and 5 (2) of the Companies (Appointment and Remunerationof Managerial Personnel) Rules 2014 are given in Annexure F forming part of thisReport.

 MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY

-There have been no material changes and commitments if any affecting the financialposition of the Company which have occurred between the end of the financial year of theCompany to which the financial statements relate and the date of the report.
+There have been no material changes and commitments if any affecting the financialposition of the Company which have occurred between the end of the Financial Year of theCompany to which the financial statements relate and the date of the report.

 SIGNIFICANT AND MATERIAL ORDERS / DEVELOPMENTS